rsnyder/juncture/README.md

 4. Commit (save) the file

 5. Press the button found at the top of the essay to see the Juncture rendered essay.
+At this point we are not using any Juncture extensions.
+The